-9.7.1 If it is not possible for the member of staff to make a report to the Head, Chair of Governors or Nominated Safeguarding Governor, they must instead report to the DSL.
-The DSL will take action in accordance with these procedures and will inform the head as soon as possible, or, where appropriate, the Chair of Governors or the Nominated Safeguarding Governor.
+9.7.1 If it is not possible for the member of staff to make a report to the Headmaster or the Chair of Governors, they must instead report to the DSL.
+The DSL will take action in accordance with these procedures and will inform the Headmaster as soon as possible, or, where appropriate, the Chair of Governors.